Conceptual Designs Waiting to be Realised

 Conceptual architecture is indeed a creative outlet but the success of the products designed can only be gauged when they are put to use by the customers on a daily basis and by realising how feasible it is to be produced on a larger scale.

-And that is one step that Thomas is still not quite ready to take, as he is continuing the process of giving vent to his creative impulses, experimenting ideas that keep coming to him.
+And that is one step that Thomas is still not quite ready to take, as he is continuing the process of giving vent to his creative impulses, experimenting with ideas.

 Doha Here, Now